CleverRaven/Cataclysm-DDA/doc/TILESET.md

 tileset that is stored as directories of individual sprites and tile entries.

 ##### `compose.py` script
-creates a package suitable for game from a compositing tileset.
+creates a package suitable for the game from a compositing tileset.

 ##### Image directory
 compositing tileset subdirectory containing sprites and tile entries.